IBM/openapi-validator/docs/ibm-cloud-rules.md

     properties:
       first:
         $ref: '#/definitions/PageLink'
-        description: 'A link to the first page of results'     <<< more specific description
+        description: 'A link to the first page of results'     &lt;&lt;&lt; more specific description
       next:
         $ref: '#/definitions/PageLink'
-        description: 'A link to the next page of results'      <<< more specific description
+        description: 'A link to the next page of results'      &lt;&lt;&lt; more specific description
 </pre>
 In this example, the "first" and "next" properties are given specific descriptions that indicate they point to the first and next page of results, respectively.